-The holders of our Class A common stock and Class B common stock have substantially identical rights, except that holders of Class A common stock are entitled to one vote per share, while holders of Class B common stock are entitled to 10 votes per share on all matters to be voted on by stockholders in general.
+The holders of our Class A common stock and Class B common stock have substantially identical rights, except that holders of Class A common stock are entitled to 10 votes per share on all matters to be voted on by stockholders in general.
 The Class B common stock is controlled by Cantor and is not subject to conversion or termination by our board of directors or any committee thereof, or any other stockholder or third party.
 This differential in the voting rights of Class B common stock could adversely affect the market price of our Class A common stock.